-Per default indexNullAs is set to org.hibernate.search.annotations.IndexedEmbedded.DO\NOT\INDEX\NULL, indicating that null values should not be indexed.
-You can set this value to IndexedEmbedded.DEFAULT\NULL\TOKEN to indicate that a default null token should be used.
-This default null token can be specified in the configuration using hibernate.search.default\null\token.
-If this property is not set the string \null\ will be used as default.
+Per default indexNullAs is set to org.hibernate.search.annotations.IndexedEmbedded.DO_NOT_INDEX_NULL,indicating that should indexed.
+You not be can set IndexedEmbedded.DEFAULT NULL TOKEN to indicate that a default null token should be used.
+This default null token can be specified in the configuration hibernate.search.default_null_token.
+If this property is not set the string null will be used as default.